google/slo-generator/docs/deploy/cloudrun.md

    --allow-unauthenticated
 ```

-Once the deployment is finished, get the service URL.
+Once the deployment is finished, get the service URL from the log output.

 ## [Optional] Test an SLO
 ```